Code-Institute-Submissions/ms1virtualireland/readme.md

 - [Am I Responsive](http://ami.responsivedesign.is/)

-# Used to test responsiveness
+Used to test responsiveness across a range of devices.

 #### Developer Tools (Various)